top of page

 The ancient Beit Alpha Synagogue and its puzzling mosaic floor

-This 6th century synagogue in the Beit She’an Valley warrants a visit because of its interesting mosaic floor.
-Admittedly, its imagery is not quite what most Jews are used to seeing in a synagogue.
-Make sure to see the 12-minute movie first to orientate yourself.
+The ancient Beit Alpha synagogue in the Beit She’an Valley is of interest because of its mosaic floor, even though its imagery is not what Jews are used to seeing nowadays in a house of worship.
+Be sure to watch the 12-minute movie so as to orientate yourself in the Byzantine period when it was constructed.

-The finding of coins in the ruins from the time of the Roman emperor Justinian permitted dating of this synagogue to the 6th century C.E.
-This finding of coins in foundations is not unusual.
-At the time this synagogue was constructed the country was Christian, although there were probably a number of totally Jewish villages around Beit She’an.
-Beit She’an itself was probably mixed.
+The finding of coins in the ruins from the time of the Roman emperor Justinian permitted the dating of this synagogue to the 6th century C.E.
+Finding coins in the foundations of synagogues is not unusual and is discussed in the essay “How do archeologists figure out when an ancient synagogue was built?”
+At the time this synagogue was constructed this country was a Christian country.
+Beit She’an was a mixed Jewish and non-Jewish administrative and commercial center, although there were probably totally Jewish villages around the city.

 Mosaic floor.jpeg